Zeyu-Li/website-boilerplate/README.md

 Contains all components of a web-based system

-* _css - 	stores css
+* css 	-	stores css
-* _images - 	stores image files
+* images- 	stores image files
-* _js - 	stores js files
+* js 	- 	stores js files
-* _jslib -	stores js libraries
+* jslib -	stores js libraries

 Nothing more, nothing less

 ## Usage
-Delete placeholder.txt from _images and place image files Delete placeholder.txt from _jslib and insert javascript libraries use If none are used, delete _jslib directory
+If no js lib is used, delete the jslib directory